Frequently Asked Questions are addressed here. Just click on the topic for the answer.

 What is the best diet for for those who suffer from hypoglycemia?

-The best diet for hypoglycemia is one that is high in protein, moderately high in fact, and low in carbohydrates.
+The best diet for hypoglycemia is one that emphasizes healthy fat and protein, and low in carbohydrates – especially processed carbohydrates.
 Frequent feedings are often necessary to control long-standing functional hypoglycemia.
 The diet for hypoglycemia is designed to avoid a drop in glucose, NOT fix it after it falls.
 Eating sugar in all its forms, as well as eating refined carbohydrates, triggers excessive reaction by the pancreas.
 They must be avoided.
 There is a genetic tendency towards this condition, but much of the your pancreas is doing is caused by poor diet and lifestyle choices.

 How does hypoglycemia affect those with type 1 diabetes versus type 2 diabetes?